 Antithesis is an exciting and unique tool for debugging blockchains and distributed systems.
 We used it extensively when testing the Merge.
 Antithesis was able to deterministically explore and find bugs in very exotic states and scenarios, ones that would have been nearly impossible to hand-code and unlikely to be hit in less stateful, traditional fuzzing.

-This investigation has exceeded my expectations and has had a concrete influence on our release schedule for our annual release.
-This is the kind of thing we'd often take a month+ to solve with all hands on deck, getting there in a week improves our release confidence and saves me 3+ weeks of some of my most expensive engineers.
-I'm impressed, really well done.
+This is the kind of bug we’d often take a month+ to solve with all hands on deck, getting there in a week improves our release confidence and saves me 3+ weeks of some of my most expensive engineers

 Testing Stardog with Antithesis gives us increased confidence that unanticipated execution paths are being explored and cleared of bugs before they impact our customers, and their ability to perfectly reproduce every bug found has made diagnosing and debugging issues much faster for our team.